-Handcock: We describe our customers behaviourally rather than demographically.
+Handcock: We describe our customers behaviorally rather than demographically.
 We think we will best serve customers who want a certain amount of guidance rather than being incredibly self-directed.
 Self-directed individuals tend to gravitate toward price comparison sites because they use the data to direct their decisions – they are willing to commit time to doing that.
 Our core segment likes to know they’re getting the best deal, but they don’t want to make the decisions from scratch because they don’t understand it or they don’t have time or they just find the process stressful.
-Behaviourally that’s our target customer.
+Behaviorally that’s our target customer.
 We don’t have branches, and there will be certain segment of the population that doesn’t want fully digital banking, although I think that segment is decreasing almost daily.
-Beyond that, I think the behavioural characteristics of our target customer are fairly common across the population.
+Beyond that, I think the behavioral characteristics of our target customer are fairly common across the population.

 ISG: How have you been growing your customer base?

 Handcock: Our early-adopter customers are really our co-founders.
 They make up a peer-to-peer network that started with personal connections with the people in this building and grew from there.
 It got a big boost when we conducted a crowd-funding initiative last spring because our co-founders wanted a share in what they were helping build.

 ISG: Do you use customers as a focus group as well?